ReactiveCircus/kstreamlined-mobile/build-logic/v2p/README.md

 │  ├─ ic_settings.xml
 ```

-The plugin can generate type-safe APIs for these drawables:
+The plugin can generate type-safe APIs for accessing these drawables as Compose `Painter`s:

 ```kt
 object KSIcons {